dewcservices/LocalChat/docs/xenova_transformers_issues.md

 the models within the distributable, as devices may be air-gapped.
 Meaning that they will not be able to download the model.

 The team will further investigate whether this is possible.

+2025/04/04 Update: `@xenova/transformers` is an older fork of `@huggingface/transformers`, hence, the team switched to Hugging Face in which the bug has been patched.
+The team will now look into how models are cached and see if we can package the app with the models then inject the models into the cache.